Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs

 \section{Data Inspection}

 We analyze the FineWeb-Edu dataset~\citep{lozhkov2024fineweb-edu}, excluding any documents that, as of January 2025, disallow crawling to the bots listed in Appendix~\ref{app:Blocked-Crawlers} in their robots.txt file.
-While FineWeb-Edu is derived from CommonCrawl\footnote{\href{https://commoncrawl.org/}{commoncrawl.org}}—whose data dates back as far as 2008 and respects crawling opt-outs—these opt-outs are enforced only at the time of crawling.
-Since data owners can update their robots.txt file at any time, CommonCrawl may contain content from websites that block crawlers at the present day but did not block at the time of crawling.
-Therefore, we ensure full compliance by filtering based on the most recent version and our final dataset is robots.txt-compliant.
+While FineWeb-Edu is derived from CommonCrawl\footnote{\href{https://commoncrawl.org/}{commoncrawl.org}}—which dates back to 2008 and respects robots.txt restrictions—those restrictions are enforced only at the time of crawling.
+Since website owners can modify their robots.txt files at any time, CommonCrawl may include content from sites that currently block crawlers but did not at the time of data collection.
+To ensure full compliance, we apply \textbf{retrospective filtering} using the most recent robots.txt files, resulting in a dataset that adheres to current crawling restrictions.
 We refer to the original, unfiltered dataset as \emph{non-compliant}, and the filtered version as \emph{compliant}.
 In comparison to the non-compliant corpus, the compliant version contains 8\% fewer training tokens.